shoelace-style/shoelace/docs/components/split-panel.md

 ### Initial Position in Pixels

-To set the intial position in pixels instead of a percentage, use the `position-in-pixels` attribute.
+To set the initial position in pixels instead of a percentage, use the `position-in-pixels` attribute.

 ```html preview
 <sl-split-panel position-in-pixels="150">